cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 > door
 > remains sealed, its secrets tightly locked away.

-### Temptation Dice
+### Tempting fate

-If you really want to succeed at a check you may choose to take the highest instead of the middle value.
-The choice is made before an actual roll.
+If you really want to succeed at a check you may choose to take the highest instead of the middle value in a roll.
+This choice is made before an actual roll.
 It will significantly increase your chances but also increases the risk of failure.
 This is called tempting fate.

+### Temptation Dice

 After tempting fate a d4 is added to the temptation dice collection.
 These d4 are called Temptation Dice.